skuma251/SER531_Crimewatch/README.md

 - Make sure all necessary ports (e.g., Fuseki, Spring Boot server) are not blocked by your firewall.
 - Ensure proper configurations are set up in the application for database connections, API endpoints, etc.

-## Contributing

-Feel free to contribute by forking the repository and creating pull requests.
-For major changes, please open an issue first to discuss the proposed changes.

-## Acknowledgments

-Special thanks to [Amarjeet Singh] for their valuable contributions and support.